percona/percona-xtradb-cluster/doc/source/howtos/upgrade_guide.rst

    8.0 node joins the cluster and gets a dump of the cluster through :term:`SST` and remains part of the cluster.

-   Since the underline protocol version negotiated in both cases is based on Galera 3, the 8.0 node will fail to service galera 4 features.
+   Since the underlying protocol version negotiated in both cases is based on Galera 3, the 8.0 node will fail to service galera 4 features.
 As soon as all 5.7 nodes leave the cluster, the 8.0 nodes re-negotiates using protocol version 4 and gets a proper local index and other properties assigned.
+The last node to leave the cluster before an offline upgrade should be the node used to bootstrap after the upgrades are completed.

    .. warning: